t-iffany/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+Inherited and worked within an existing code base in a new language/framework.
+Extended and improved this web application without understadnding the full source code.
+Fixed existing bugs and implemented new features.
+Utilized RSpec and Cypress testing frameworks.

 ## Setup